 The long-term outlook for individuals with pes planus depends on various factors, including the severity of the condition, adherence to treatment plans, and lifestyle choices.
 With appropriate management, many people with flat feet can lead active, healthy lives without significant limitations.
 However, untreated or severe cases may result in complications such as foot pain, back pain, or progressive collapsing foot deformity.
 Early intervention and consistent management, including the use of orthotics and exercises, can improve the long-term prognosis and enhance quality of life for those with pes planus.

-Everything You Need To Heal At Home
+EASY TO Heal At Home

-• A COMPLETE REHAB program to fully heal any new or old ankle sprain, achilles, foot or calf injury.
+• A COMPLETE ANKLE REHAB system that fully heals any new or old ankle sprain, achilles, foot or calf injury in DAYS, not months.

-• EASY to follow, short videos.
-Anyone can do it at home.
+• EASY to follow, short step-by-step videos.
+Anyone can do it!

 Rehab Is The Key To